wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 For integration tests, Joe recommends using a Vagrant virtual machine to set up a C* server.

+Note that you can run just the C* unit tests at the command line with the command:

+    mvn  -Dtest='*Cassandra*' test

 Notes on update the meta table